General Overview and Specs

 Switch Setup

-For the most part, the switches provided by OptiTrack are ready to go without any need for additional settings or configurations.
-If you're having issues with setting up your switches provided by OptiTrack please see the Cabling and Load Balancing section below or contact our support team.
+For issues connecting the cameras to the switches provided by OptiTrack, please see the Cabling and Load Balancing page or contact our support team.

 General Questions